Skip to main content

 Example

-// Using Systick as the timebase
+// SysTick as the time base

-STM32Timebase timebase();
+STM32Timebase timebase;

-// Using a hardware timer as the timebase
+// A timer as the time base

 Usage

-// Get microsecond-level timestamp
+// Get microsecond timestamps

 LibXR::Timebase::GetMicroseconds();

-// Get millisecond-level timestamp
+// Get millisecond timestamps

 LibXR::Timebase::GetMilliseconds();